Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Related Work

-Researchers in active learning \citep{atlasTraining1990,Settles2010} have identified the importance of \textit{batch} acquisition as well as the failures of top-\batchvar acquisition using straightforward extensions of single-sample methods in a range of settings including support-vector machines \citep{campbellQuery2000,schohnLess2000,brinkerIncorporating2003,guoDiscriminative2008}, GMMs \citep{azimiBatch2012}, and neural networks \citep{senerActive2018,kirsch2019batchbald,ash2020deep,baykal2021lowregret}.
-Many of these methods aim to introduce structured diversity to batch acquisition that accounts for the \textit{interaction} of the acquired labels on the learning process.
-In most cases, the computational complexity scales poorly with the batch-size (\batchvar) or pool-size ($M$), for example because of the estimation of joint mutual information \citep{kirsch2019batchbald}, the $\mathcal{O}(\batchvar M)$ complexity of using a k-means++ initialisation scheme \citep{ash2020deep}, or the $\mathcal{O}(M^2\log M)$ complexity of methods based on \batchvar-centre coresets \citep{senerActive2018} (although heuristics and continuous relaxations can improve this somewhat).
-In contrast, our method is linear in $M$ and has complexity $\mathcal{O}(\log\batchvar)$ in batch-size.
-In exchange, our method does not directly enforce diversity in the batch by modelling distances.
+Many of these methods aim to introduce structured diversity to batch acquisition that accounts for the \textit{interaction} of the points acquired in the learning process.
+In most cases, the computational complexity scales poorly with the acquisition size (\batchvar) or pool size ($M$), for example because of the estimation of joint mutual information \citep{kirsch2019batchbald}; the $\mathcal{O}(\batchvar M)$ complexity of using a k-means++ initialisation scheme \citep{ash2020deep}, which approximates k-DPP-based batch active learning \citep{biyik2019batch}, or Frank-Wolfe optimization \citep{pinslerBayesian2019}; or the $\mathcal{O}(M^2\log M)$ complexity of methods based on \batchvar-centre coresets \citep{senerActive2018} (although heuristics and continuous relaxations can improve this somewhat).
+In contrast, we examine simple and efficient stochastic strategies for adapting well-known single-sample acquisition functions to the batch setting.
+The proposed stochastic strategies are based on observing that acquisition scores would change as new points are added to the acquisition batch and modelling this difference for additional batch samples in the most naive way, using Gumbel noise.
+The presented stochastic extensions have the same complexity $\mathcal{O}(M \log\batchvar)$ as naive top-\batchvar batch acquisition, yet outperform it, and they can perform on par with above more complex methods.

+For multi-armed bandits, Soft Acquisition is also known as Boltzmann exploration \citep{cesa2017boltzmann}.
+It has also been shown that adding noise to the scores, specifically via Thompson sampling, is effective for choosing informative batches \citep{kalkanli2021batched}.
+Similarly, in reinforcement learning, stochastic prioritisation has been employed as \textit{prioritized replay} \citep{schaul2016prioritized} which may be effective for reasons analogous to those motivating the approach examined in this work.